cjpatton/better_proofs/README.md

 # Better proofs

-[Game-playing proofs](https://eprint.iacr.org/2004/331) written in Rust.
+Game-playing proofs [BR06] written in Rust.
 A "game" is a security definition for a cryptographic protocol (or primitive) that is used to define an adversary's advantage in breaking the protocol.

 Games are usually specified in "pseudocode".
 There is no standard syntax for this pseudocode (each proof author has their own style), and its semantics is